kevgleeson78/Gesture-Based-UI-Project/README.md

 ```
 #### Dealers turn
 When it is the dealers turn the first card is turned over and the dealer begins to twist.
-Each time the dealer twists for a new card the dealers score is updated and checked aghainst the player score.
+Each time the dealer twists for a new card the dealers score is updated and checked against the player score.
-The dealer also keeps twisting while there hand valkue is less than 17.
+The dealer also keeps twisting while there hand value is less than 17.
  ```C#
  IEnumerator DealersTurn()
     {